mmguinness/portfolio/about.md

 <br>

-I have worked on a wide range of project types and architecture offices, most recently working with Metropolitan Workshop on the redevelopment of [Cromcastle Court and the Old Coal Yard](https://mmguinness.github.io/portfolio/CV/#employment) for Dublin City Council.
-I have experience leading large construction projects including design, coordination and management.

-After graduating from Dublin Institute of Technology, Bolton Street I moved to London for 4 years, where I began my career as an architectural assistant.
+### I have contributed on a wide range of project types, most recently working with Metropolitan Workshop on the redevelopment of [Cromcastle Court and the Old Coal Yard](https://mmguinness.github.io/portfolio/CV/#employment) for Dublin City Council.
+I have experience leading construction projects including design, coordination and management.
+After graduating from Dublin Institute of Technology, Bolton Street I moved to London for 4 years.
 I completed my Postgraduate Diploma in Professional Practice in the University of Westminster prior to returning to Dublin in 2017.

 <br>